 The most remote archipelago in the world, the Hawaiian Islands offer a unique and dramatic view of nature.
-Hawaii rivals the famed Galapagos as a living microcosm of evolution, as each main island harbors unique bird and plant species.
+Hawaii surpasses even the famed Galapagos as a living microcosm of evolution, as each main island harbors unique bird and plant species.
 And for a spectacular firsthand view of the life of volcanoes—past and present—Hawaii has no equal.

-Wonderful views of seabirds throughout the tour are a constant reminder that one is situated in the midst of the tropical Pacific.
+Wonderful views of seabirds throughout the tour are a constant reminder that you are situated in the midst of the tropical Pacific.
 Sprite-like White Terns reside near our hotel on Oahu.
 Gleaming White-tailed Tropicbirds fly effortlessly across Kauai’s splendid Waimea Canyon and circle the rim of the Big Island’s Halemaumau Crater.
 At Kilauea Point on Kauai, Red-footed Boobies and Great Frigatebirds glide overhead.
 A distinctive form of the Black Noddy nests along the black lava cliffs on the Big Island.

-The Spring and Fall Hawaii tours coincide with somewhat different seabird nesting schedules on the island of Kauai, so there are a few differences in which species are regularly seen.
+The Spring and Fall Hawaii tours coincide with somewhat different seabird nesting schedules on the island of Kauai, so there are a few differences regarding which species are typically seen.
 During the Fall tour, Wedge-tailed Shearwaters are visible, sitting at nest burrows at Kilauea Point.
-The dates of the Spring tour coincide with the presence of Laysan Albatross and Red-tailed Tropicbird nesting at the same site (the latter species is seen on some but not all Fall Hawaii tours).
+The dates of the Spring tour coincide with the presence of Laysan Albatross and Red-tailed Tropicbird nesting at the same site (the latter species is seen on most but not all Fall Hawaii tours).
 The native land birds seen on the two tours are essentially the same, although the rare Akiapolaau is seen more reliably on the Fall tour.

 Migrant shorebirds include an abundance of Pacific Golden-Plovers, as well as Wandering Tattlers.
 The much sought after Bristle-thighed Curlew is a good bet on Oahu.
-We’ll find such endemic, endangered species as Koloa (Hawaiian Duck) and Hawaiian Coot, as well as the endemic forms of moorhen and stilt at several wetland sanctuaries.
+We’ll find such endemic, endangered species as Koloa (Hawaiian Duck) and Hawaiian Coot, as well as endemic forms of moorhen and stilt at several wetland sanctuaries.
 A broad assortment of introduced bird species adds variety to the bird life on these remote tropical islands, and we will search for a good sample of these, although as a lower priority than native species.

 The equal of any birding wonders in the islands is the memorable experience of exploring the recent volcanic landscapes of Hawaii Volcanoes National Park on the Big Island (Hawaii).
 Although one can’t predict its likelihood for a given visit, some tours have had the great fortune of seeing an active lava flow in the park, an unforgettable vision in fiery orange, day or night.